SirNeon/SubredditAnalysis/README.md

     sudo python setup.py install

 ###Run The Bot
-The command to run the bot is:
+Navigate to the directory of the bot's files and run the command:

     python main.py